WICG/attribution-reporting-api/flexible_event_config.md

 * Allow for choosing flexible reporting windows ([issue #46](https://github.com/WICG/attribution-reporting-api/issues/46) and [issue #736](https://github.com/WICG/attribution-reporting-api/issues/736))
 * Allow for setting the possible output space for a source based on a _prior probability distribution_ the ad tech has about the types of trigger that are possible, taking advantage of recent research into label differential privacy for [binary classification](https://arxiv.org/abs/2102.06062) and [regression problems](https://arxiv.org/abs/2212.06074).

-## Phase 1: Lite Flexible Event Level
+## Phase 1: Lite Flexible Event-Level

 ### API Changes